dennisdoomen/blog/_posts/2021/2021-08-09-fluent-assertions-v6.md

 - fluent-assertions
 ---

+**Update August 22th, 2021:** 6.1 was shipped with important performance fixes and a version of FluentAssertions.JSON compatible with v6 was also released.

 ## A true story
 Once upon a time in a small country called The Netherlands, a little open-source project was born.
 It must have been 2008 and open-source in the .NET community was still in its infancy.
 CodePlex was still a thing and NuGet did not exist yet.
 Fast-forward to 2021 and this little project has attracted [more than 100 million downloads](https://www.nuget.org/packages/FluentAssertions/) and is being used in [more projects](https://nugetmusthaves.com/Dependency/FluentAssertions) than I can keep track off.